Studies reveal a new formulation of Herceptin is similar to previous IV form

 HER2 receptor status is graded on a scale of 0, 1+, 2+, and 3+.
 Those whose cancers score a 0 or 1+ are considered to have HER2 negative disease, while a 3+ is considered positive.
 A grade of 2+ is called “equivocal” and needs further study.

 The following image gives a good visual of how this works:

-Triple positive cancers – those that are HER2 positive, ER positive, and PR positive can be treated with drugs that target both hormone receptors and the HER2 protein, whereas triple negative cancers can be treated with none of these regimens.
-Despite being HER2 negative, triple negative cancers are considered to be faster growing and more aggressive than triple positive.
-These cancers are also found more frequently in younger woman, as well as in African-American women.
+Triple positive cancers – those that are HER2 positive, ER-positive, and PR positive can be treated with drugs that target both hormone receptors and the HER2 protein, whereas triple-negative cancers can be treated with none of these regimens.
+Despite being HER2 negative, triple-negative cancers are considered to be faster growing and more aggressive than triple positive.
+These cancers are also found more frequently in younger women, as well as in African-American women.

 The new research

-While it goes without saying that time savings may be last among our considerations when making decisions about cancer treatment, it is remarkable to find out that a new formulation of a life saving drug can be utilized with at least the same efficacy as the older format.
-This new FDA approved breast cancer treatment is not a breakthrough drug but if there is the potential to make the road to recovery for any breast cancer patient more convenient it is a big deal.
+While it goes without saying that time savings may be last among our considerations when making decisions about cancer treatment, it is remarkable to find out that a new formulation of a life-saving drug can be utilized with at least the same efficacy as the older format.

 As always, much love, many prayers, and abundant blessings to all of the warriors out there!